-If you are an umbrella organizations such as a host agency or a storefront with employees, you’ll have to choose the agency membership option.
+If you are an umbrella organization such as a host agency or a storefront with employees, you’ll have to choose the agency membership option.

-To be eligible for a CLIA card your agency must be affiliated with CLIA.
-All non-management CLIA card holders must take specified classes and exams.
-Agents have 2 years to achieve their Accredited Cruise Counselor (ACC) accreditation or their CLIA card may be revoked for a minimum of 1 year.
+To be eligible for an EMBARC ID, your agency must be affiliated with CLIA.
+All non-management EMBARC ID holders must take specified classes and exams.
+Agents have 2 years to achieve their Accredited Cruise Counselor (ACC) accreditation, or their EMBARC ID card may be revoked for a minimum of 1 year.

-Cost for the card ranges from $29-49/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
-CLIA cards are most often used for proof that you’re a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.
+Cost for the card ranges from $49-109/yr per agent depending on the number of agents under your CLIA number and the type of membership you have.
+EMBARC IDs are most often used for proof that you’re a seller of travel for industry events such as trainings, seminars at sea, or FAM (familiarization) trips.